andygup/quickstart-phonegap-template/README.md

 NOTE: The current PhoneGap online documentation is pretty bad, so I recommend just using Cordova and the Cordova documentation.
 The Cordova documentation works and is correct.
 I find the PhoneGap documentation mostly incorrect and confusing since some of it was written for older versions of PhoneGap and the instructions may or may not work with the lastest version.

 1. Fork and then clone the repo or download the .zip file.
-2. Find the appropriate [platform guide](http://cordova.apache.org/docs/en/3.1.0/guide_platforms_index.md.html#Platform%20Guides) in the Cordova documenation.
+2. Find the appropriate [platform guide for Android](http://cordova.apache.org/docs/en/3.1.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide) in the Cordova documenation.
 3. Follow the "Open a Project in the SDK" (minus the node.js instructions) for your platform using this repo as the target for the IDE.

 ## Testing